leakec/kowloon_dnd/notes/new_characters.md

 * Man splainer

 ## Mister Glitter
-* Also works in the buisness of glitter.
+* Also works in the business of glitter.
 * One of the biggest names in business

 ## Dainty Malone